+- Zachary I. Cole, Ph.D., Associate Professor of New Testament, RTS-0

+- E-mail: zcole@rts.edu

+- Office: Orlando Campus #3-214

+- Office phone: 407-278-8167

-- Zachary J. Cole, Ph.D. - Associate Professor of New Testament, RTS-Orlando - zcole@rts.edu - Office hours: e-mail to arrange an appointment - Gregory R. Lanier, Ph.D. - Associate Professor of New Testament, RTS-Orlando - glanier@rts.edu - Office hours: e-mail to arrange an appointment
+- Office hours: e-mail to arrange an appointment

-3. Objectives
+3. Course Objectives

 - To appreciate the particular manner in which God has preserved his Word. - To understand the prominent issues related to the text of the New Testament, its transmission, corruption, and restoration. - To gain proficiency in consulting, reading, and understanding New Testament manuscripts for the purposes of exegesis, spiritual growth, and ministry. - To communicate with others effectively about the reliability of the New Testament text.